 The Court of Appeal sitting in Ilorin, Kwara state on Monday dismissed a suit challenging the Peoples Democratic Party’s (PDP) primary election in Kwara State in 2011 that produced Abdulfatah Ahmed as a candidate of the party.

+According to agency reports, the court ruled that the appeal was ‘unmeritorious’ and dismissed it for want of legality.
 Justice Ignatius Agube, leading two others, unanimously resolved two issues raised for determination against the appellant.
 He said the respondents substantially complied with the PDP constitution and that “the article of the party gives no recognition to the appellants.”

 A Federal High Court sitting in Ilorin, had last year dismissed the same suit filed by a PDP governorship aspirant, Bashie Bolarinwa, who had asked the court to nullify the result of the primary elections that produced the party’s governorship candidate, Mr Ahmed.